-Board Action: Partial corrective action taken.
+Board's Action: Partial corrective action taken.

-The board stated it submitted a request to Industrial Relations to increase the amount of funds allocated to the program for the fiscal year 2004-05 contract.
-The request consisted of several staffing options and funding needed to automate the program.
-According to the board, Industrial Relations approved the option to increase staffing by adding two temporary employees.
-The board stated that Industrial Relations also offered to loan the board one additional staff to enter cases into the board's automated system.
-The board indicated that it is currently exploring the details of this option, as well as other automation options.
+The board stated that Industrial Relations increased the amount of funds allocated to the program for the fiscal year 2004-05 contract and loaned the board a parttime employee, effective January 2005.
+The board also indicated that it hired two temporary employees and is currently working with Industrial Relations to address staffing needs for fiscal year 2005-06.
 Finally, the board plans to continue to work with Industrial Relations to explore various methodologies to assist Industrial Relations in adding collection fees to accounts placed with the board.

-Industrial Relations Action: Pending.
+Industrial Relations' Action: Partial corrective action taken.